geoserver/geoserver/doc/en/user/source/community/features-templating/installing.rst

 Installing the GeoServer FEATURES-TEMPLATING extension
 ======================================================

  #.
-Download the extension from the `nightly GeoServer community module builds <https://build.geoserver.org/geoserver/master/community-latest/>`_.
+Download the Features Templating community module from :download_community:`features-templating`.

     .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!